KunihiroS/mem0-mcp-for-pm/README.md

 ### v0.3.0

-- Change from JavaScript object-based templates to TOML-based templates and guide
+- Change from JavaScript object-based templates to TOML-based templates and guide, which is more efficient for data extraction by mem0 cloud service.
+- Added logging functionality (check MCP Host Configuration section for details).

 ### v0.2.0